Info

 -

-Anxiety Disorders Association of British Columbia created the Anxiety BC website to create awareness about anxiety and to provide resources to aid professionals, parents and teens.
-Their website provides and overview of OCD.
+This website creates awareness about anxiety and provides resources to aid professionals, parents, and teens.
+Their website has an overview of OCD.

 - For resources about anxiety please view the FCRC Anxiety Information Prescription.